dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-DataMatrixDetails.md

 ### getRows

-Get the row count of the barcode.
+Returns the number of rows of the Data Matrix barcode, indicating how many rows of data modules it contains.

 ```java
 int getRows();